Join Us

 • Plexiglass dog door

-When you're ready to buy a Single Dog Kennel, you can choose from our in-stock kennels or contact our friendly sales rep to customize your kennel's paint color and other details to match your home.
+When you're ready to acquire a Single Dog Kennel, you can choose from our pre-built options or consult with our friendly sales representative to customize details like your kennel's paint color.

 Shop Our Single Dog Kennels

-Ready to buy a single dog kennel and run for your canine?
-Click the button below to browse our pre-built in-stock dog kennels.
-While you can order a semi-custom kennel, we have pre-built kennels in stock and ready for purchase.
-Check out our South Dakota and Minnesota display lots to see one in person today.
+Ready to purchase a single dog kennel and run for your furry friend?
+Click the button below to view our pre-built, in-stock dog kennels.
+While semi-custom options are available, we also have kennels ready for purchase.
+Explore our South Dakota and Minnesota display lots to see one in person today.

 7 of the Best Dog Kennel Flooring Ideas